Suhail Al Mazrouei, Minister of State for International Co-operation, says the Emirates will act as a 'responsible' producer. Reuters

 The world's seventh-largest producer of oil announced on Tuesday that it will withdraw from Opec after more than five decades, with the decision taking effect on May 1.

-“The timing now is perfect […] because, one, it's a time where it's not going to impact the price, or the impact is going to be minimal on all of the producers, especially our friends” in Opec+, Mr Mazrouei explained.
+“The timing now is perfect […] because, one, it's a time where it's not going to impact the price, or the impact is going to be minimal on all of the producers, especially our friends” in Opec+, Mr Mazrouei said.

 “Timing is right also from the consumer's point of view because, after depleting huge resources from the strategic reserve, the world will need much, much more production of energy, whether it's crude or products,” he added.

-The announcement came as Opec prepared to meet in Vienna on Wednesday.
 The UAE will also exit its terms and obligations under the broader Opec+ alliance, which includes non-Opec members led by Russia.

 “This is a wise, carefully taken policy decision that has no political connotations to it.
 This is purely to ensure that we are ready for the future,” Mr Al Mazrouei said.